omahs/golem-docs/docs/Ncreators/javascript/guides/images-FAQ.md

 The most important reason for this is to reduce the size of the image being transferred.
 When converting to `.gvmi` all redundant layers from the Docker image are discarded and the filesystem itself gets compressed using [`squashfs`](https://www.kernel.org/doc/html/latest/filesystems/squashfs.html).

 This results in a substantial size difference between the two images.
-For example, as of the time of writing this answer, the Docker image built as part of [Creating a Docker image](creating-a-docker-image.md) article is about `650 MB` in disk size.
+For example, as of the time of writing this answer, the Docker image built as part of [Creating a custom Golem image](../tutorials/image.md) tutorial is about `650 MB` in disk size.
 After conversion, the resulting `.gvmi` file weighs around `50 MB`.
 That's a 13x size difference!

 But why do we need this?
 Most importantly, to reduce the setup time for providers downloading a new image.
 If a provider node does not have the specific image in their cache yet then it will need to download it as the first step to performing some computations.